RedNacho/sws.spinvoke/README.md

 2. Use Sws.Spinvoke.Ninject.Extensions.

-3. Call SpinvokeNinjectExtensionsConfiguration.Configure with a native library loader for your OS (I've only included a Linux implementation but a Windows one is extremely easy - Google LoadLibrary Kernel32) and a proxy generator.
+3. Call SpinvokeNinjectExtensionsConfiguration.Configure with a native library loader for your OS (I've included a Linux implementation and a very poorly tested Windows one) and a proxy generator.
 I'm leaving the native library loader up to the client for now, as I can't think of every OS in the universe, and even if I could I wouldn't be able to test my code on all of them.
 You can also use your own proxy generator, although I'd recommend using the supplied Castle DynamicProxy implementation unless you have a good reason not to: Sws.Spinvoke.Interception.DynamicProxy.ProxyGenerator.

 4. Call Bind<T>().ToNative(libraryName) to bind interface T to a native library which implements the required functions.
 Optionally, call WithCallingConvention to set the calling convention, and WithNonNativeFallback to specify an implementation which will be called for methods which are not to be mapped to native code (see attributes below).